nyu-database-design/raw-data-munging/how_to_work_in_groups.md

 See a video tutorial on [how to clone a repository from github.com](https://www.youtube.com/watch?v=axcny0o1NYo).

-Developers should share notes, thoughts, and discussion about the code in a chat system, such as Slack, DIsco
+Developers should share notes, thoughts, and discussion about the code in a chat system, such as Slack, Discord, Gitter, or other.

 ### Workflow
 The following is an outline of the steps a developer would take each time they work on the code.
 The `git` commands are indicated below, although a `git`-enabled code editor, such as Visual Studio Code, can perform these commands at the click of a button, rather than from the command line.